jnsmalm/gameplay/docs/game-loop/readme.md

-# Game
+# Game loop

+> A game loop runs continuously during gameplay.
+Each turn of the loop, it processes user input without blocking, updates the game state, and renders the game.
+It tracks the passage of time to control the rate of gameplay.

+The above quote is from gameprogrammingpatterns.com.
 The `Game` module handles the boilerplate code needed to get the game up and running.
 It creates a window (needed for drawing graphics) and input devices.
 It also sets up the game loop which calls `update()` and `draw()` at specified intervals.

 ```javascript
 import * as $ from "gameplay/lib"